wealthsimple/wealthsimple.js/README.md

   // Optional: Depending on grant_type may or may not be needed:
   clientSecret: '<oauth_client_secret>',

-  // Optional: If available, you can optionally specify a previous auth response
+  // Optional: If available, you can optionally specify a previous auth
+  // response's access token so that the user does not have to login again:
+  authAccessToken: '<your_current_access_token>',

+  // (Deprecated) Optional: If available, you can optionally specify a previous
-  // so that the user does not have to login again:
+  // auth response so that the user does not have to login again:
-  auth: { ...prior server response... },
+  auth: { ... previous auth response ... },
 });

 wealthsimple.get('/healthcheck')